CodeKaito/C-/README.md

 Note: Unlike Java, the name of the C# file does not have to match the class name, but they often do (for better organization).
 When saving the file, save it using a proper name and add ".cs" to the end of the filename.
 To run the example above on your computer, make sure that C# is properly installed: Go to the Get Started Chapter for how to install C#.
 The output should be:

-Since, we are writing to console, so we will use Console.Write
+Since, we are writing to console, so we will use Console.WriteLine() method.

 - ### Part 3 - C# Tutorial - Data types
 A variable in C# must be a specified data type: